“Listen you mugs: another day in the Big House, but me and Bugsy are bustin’ out.”

 Today, life was like this plate of pureed potatoes, pureed beets, and pureed hot dogs.
 (No, I’m not complaining and I'm not being punished.
 I just must eat this way until my throat clears, and the food, even mooshed into oblivion like this, wasn’t bad.)

-But, on any regular diet day, I like my potatoes scalloped, my beets pickled and sliced, and my hot dog in a bun.
+But, for the record, on any regular diet day I like my potatoes scalloped, my beets pickled and sliced, and my hot dog in a bun.

 More as we go, El